 Pharmacy Practice 4

+Considers aspects of pharmacy practice including a systematic review of over-the-counter medicines and complementary medicines; Drug addiction and misuse; Disease management to achieve optimal health outcomes; Dispensing and counselling techniques; and Placements to pharmacies in the community to gain an insight to the practice of pharmacy.
 Programs generally have defined periods for their professional education placements.
 These are based on negotiations between health providers and the University.
 Students are asked to note however, that placements may occur at any time during the calendar year and not just within defined placement periods or university terms.
 The timing of your placement will depend largely on the availability of placement opportunities within health services sector.
 Students MUST NOT organise their own placements without prior approval by the Program Convenor.

 |Faculty||Faculty of Health and Medicine|

 |School||School of Biomedical Sciences and Pharmacy|

 Trimester 1 - 2015